 TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES 9.
-Other retail, service, finar insurance or real estate establishment: One space per each 300 square feet of gross floor area 10.
+Other retail, service, finance, insurance or real estate establishment: One space per each 300 square feet of gross floor area 10.
 Restaurant: One space for each four seats of total seating capacity 11.
 Bed and Breakfast: One and one half spaces per sleeping room 12.
-Auto and truck service sta Three spaces per service bay 13.
-Hotels/motels [Added 3-10-1998 Town by Amendment No. 3] Editor's Note: This amend provided for the renumber former items 13 through 2 through 23, respectively.
+Auto and truck service station: Three spaces per service bay 13.
+Hotels/motels [Added 3-10-1998 Town Meeting by Amendment No. 3] Editor's Note: This amendment also provided for the renumbering of former items 13 through 22 as 14 through 23, respectively.
 One space for each sleeping room, square feet of public meeting room.
-The Planning Board may require more spaces if large function areas are proposed plus one space for each 400 TABLE OF OFF-STREE T PARKIN G REQUIREMENTS USES: PARKING NUMBER OF SPACES CON MUNITY FACILITIES 14.
+The Planning Board may require more spaces if large function areas are proposed plus one space for each 400 TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES COMMUNITY FACILITIES 14.
 Theater, auditorium, church, or similar place of public assembly with seating facilities: One space for each four seats of total seating capacity 15.
-Hospital: One and or design cap ne half spaces per bed at acity 16.
+Hospital: One and one half spaces per bed at design capacity 16.
 Nursing Home: One half space per bed at design capacity 17.
 Business, trade, or industrial school or college: One space for each 200 square feet of gross floor area in classrooms

 TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES 18.
-Two spaces per classroom in an elementary and junior high school: four spaces per classroom in a senior high school plus space for auditorium or gymnasium, whichever has the larger capacity 19.
-Community Facility: recreation, etc.) e space per each 400 square feet gross floor area 20.
-Public utility: gro On e for each 400 square feet of ss floor area devoted to office use e for each 800 square feet of ss floor area per other use TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES INE DUSTRIAL 21.
-Wholesale establishment establishment: , One space per each 1,000 square feet of gross floor area 22.
-Manufacturing or industria establishment: al One space per each 600 square feet of gross floor area 23.
-Transportation terminal establishment: One space for each 600 square feet of gross floor area ГОИ TES 1) 1) Where one building or site is used for more than one use, parking requirements shall be computed for each use as if it were a principal use, except as provided for under Article XI.
+Other school: Two spaces per classroom in an elementary and junior high school: four spaces per classroom in a senior high school plus space for auditorium or gymnasium, whichever has the larger capacity 19.
+Community Facility: recreation, etc.) One space per each 400 square feet of gross floor area 20.
+Public utility: One for each 400 square feet of gross floor area devoted to office use One for each 800 square feet of gross floor area per other use TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES INDUSTRIAL 21.
+Wholesale establishment, establishment: One space per each 1,000 square feet of gross floor area 22.
+Manufacturing or industrial establishment: One space per each 600 square feet of gross floor area 23.
+Transportation terminal establishment: One space for each 600 square feet of gross floor area NOTES 1) Where one building or site is used for more than one use, parking requirements shall be computed for each use as if it were a principal use, except as provided for under Article XI.
 2) Where the computation of parking spaces results in a fractional number, the fraction shall be counted as one parking space.
-3) For any use other than one specifically mentioned in § 143-46, the parking requirements shall be as for the closest similar use as determined by the Code Enforcement Officer.
+3) For any use other than one specifically mentioned in § 143-46 , the parking requirements shall be as for the closest similar use as determined by the Code Enforcement Officer.